Analyze Multiple Exposure Realizations

 data frame with two columns,

-indices of replicate exposures that were included to obtain the results.
+indices of realization exposures that were included to obtain the results.

 - prophaz.timepoints